List of Star vs. the Forces of Evil characters: Mina Loveberry

 Mina Loveberry (voiced by Amy Sedaris) is a Mewman warrior first introduced in the episode "Starstruck".
 Revealed in the final season to originally be a peasant whom Queen Solaria (Voiced by Gemma Whelan) transformed into a magic-resistant super-soldier during her reign, Mina is a renowned protector of Mewni with an insane obsession of her vow to Solaria to exterminate every monster.
 Star initially aspired to be a warrior like Mina until she attempted to conquer Earth out of disgust over America's democracy.
 She tried to kill Miss Heinous when she learned of her true heritage in the episode "Monster Bash", and later lost to her in "Divide" while she was growing in power.
 Mina would later make assassination attempts on Eclipsa to reinstate Moon, who secretly employed her services, before allying herself with the Magic High Commission to dethrone Eclipsa and having her crow Sebastian assemble a suit of armor she later uses.
 Mina eventually betrays Moon once realizing she intends to allow Eclipsa and her family to leave in peace, resolving to exterminate them and all monster sympathizers.
 Mina follows Star to the Realm of Magic to stop her from destroying magic, only to be attacked by the dark unicorn.
-Mina survives the destruction of magic and is offered help by Moon which she rejected, she became powerless yet still adamant of her ideas while running off into the woods.
+Mina survives the destruction of magic and is offered help by Moon which she rejected, she became powerless yet still adamant of her idea to commit mass genocide on the monsters of Mewni while running off into the woods.